DBragz/DBragz/README.md

 ## Hi Everyone! 👋

-I'm Daniel Ribeirinha-Braga!
-Welcome to my GitHub profile.
+My name is Daniel Ribeirinha-Braga (he/him/his) and welcome to my GitHub profile!

 - 👨‍💻 I'm currently working at MIT Lincoln Laboratory!
 - 👤 I have two profiles one at [DBragz](https://github.com/DBragz/DBragz) and at [DBragz-MITLL](https://github.com/DBragz-MITLL).